If you or someone you know needs help

 Besides its primary function as a helpline, Call2Talk also provides the following:

-Call2Talk, with support from the MetroWest Regional Coalition for Suicide Prevention, has formed a library dedicated to bereavement, loss, grief, hope and renewal.
-It is the intention that this lending library will be a source of comfort to those who are bereaved as well as a support to students who are involved in this area of study.
+Prevention, Call2Talk is proud to present The Cantor Jodi M. Schechtman Memorial Lending Library.
+This collection of books is dedicated to bereavement, loss, grief, hope and renewal.
+It will serve as a source of comfort to those who are bereaved as well as a support to students involved in this area of study.

 BUY A HOPE BRACELET